jersou/clite-parser/README.md

 - check missing feat (compare to other tools ) ?
 - decorator to specify the arg name of field bug `--skip-extract-image-from-mp-3` vs `--skip-extract-image-from-mp3`
-- move noCommand to decorator
+- remove noCommand from config ? (and other config → decorators)
+- auto-detect subcommand if field is a class ?